juliustheodor/long-term-volatility-news/README.md

 * USAGDPDEFQISMEI.xlsx (sheet “Quarterly”) → ⇒ GDPDeflator.dta
 * USAGDPDEFQISMEI.xlsx (?)
 GDP Deflator?
 * 3-Month Treasury Bill Deflated by Same-Quarter CPI Inflation (RR1_TBILL_CPI)  Source: https://www.philadelphiafed.org/surveys-and-data/rr1_tbill_cpi Tbill3M.xlsx
-* FOMCMeetings.xlsx (sheet “Tabelle1”) → ⇒ FOMC.dta
+* List of FOMC-Meetings to be saved as FOMCMeetings.xlsx
-* ECBPress.xlsx → ⇒ ECBPress.dta
+* [List of ECB Press Conferences from the Altavilla et al. Database](https://sites.google.com/view/carlo-altavilla/home) to be saved as ECBPress.xlsx

 After running _2025_10_23_1_Import_Dataset.do_ in Stata, you can run the main analysis using _2025_10_23_Empirical Analysis.do_.
 The latter file produces all the tables and figures from the paper.